irshadaj/songshare/find_me_a_sandwich/README.md

 ## The Exercise

 ### Part 0 - Getting Started
 First, you'll need to get everything set up.
+Be sure to get an API key from Locu and set the `LOCU_API_KEY` environment variable.
 Use RSpec to execute the existing unit tests using the command `bundle exec rspec`.
 You should make sure everything passes, and then stand the app up and make sure you can navigate to it in your browser.

 ### Part 1 - Behavioral Tests
 As with any behavior-driven developed program, you'll be starting with the tests.
 Add a series of [Cucumber](https://cucumber.io) features for favoriting/unfavoriting meals, and looking up others' favorites.